microsoft/botframework-cli/packages/cli/README.md

   -h, --help                       luis:build command help -i, --in=in                      Lu file or folder

-  -o, --out=out                    Output folder name to write out .dialog files.
+  -o, --out=out                    Output folder name to write out .dialog and settings files.
 If not specified, application
                                    setting will be output to console

   --authoringKey=authoringKey      LUIS authoring key